MateusGurgel/mazagao-backend/README.md

 # Mazagão Backend

 This is an old private project I created to track points for a Minecraft server I used to play on with my friends.
-It also generates a scoreboard based on these points.